Advancing Safe Mechanical Ventilation Using Offline RL With Hybrid Actions and Clinically Aligned Rewards: Related Work

-Existing approaches for optimizing MV parameters using offline RL either discretize the actions or purely use continuous actions.
-Studies that consider discretization \cite{peine2021development,kondrup2023towards,liu2024reinforcement,roggeveen2024reinforcement} restrict the range of interventions due to the exponential growth of the action space, while studies based on continuous actions \cite{DBLP:journals/eaai/ZhangQT24} omit categorical actions.
-For discrete action spaces, we address the limitations by constraining the action space to the dataset distribution and employing a factored action space.
-Although this method supports higher-dimensional actions, our experiments reveal that reconstructing continuous actions from discrete representations introduces distribution shifts and potentially unsafe policies, an issue that previous studies have not addressed.
+Previous work on optimizing MV settings using offline RL either discretize the actions or purely use continuous actions.
+Studies that consider discretization \cite{peine2021development,kondrup2023towards,liu2024reinforcement,roggeveen2024reinforcement,eghbali2024distributionfreeuncertaintyquantificationmechanical} restrict the number of settings due to the exponential growth in action space, while studies based on continuous actions \cite{DBLP:journals/eaai/ZhangQT24} omit categorical actions.
+For discrete-action spaces, we address the limitations by constraining the action space to the dataset distribution and employing a factored action space.
+Despite these optimizations, mapping discretized actions back to continuous induces distribution shift and can produce unsafe policies, an issue largely unaddressed in prior work.
 We introduce hybrid actions for two of the SOTA offline RL algorithms (IQL and EDAC), enabling them to address these issues while capturing the full range of MV settings. \cite{CHEN202247} also uses a hybrid action space for optimizing MV settings.
 However, they adapt an off-policy RL algorithm that lacks the safety regularization of offline methods, potentially leading to unsafe policies due to overestimation.
-Additionally, they modify Soft Actor-Critic (SAC) for hybrid actions using the Gumbel-Softmax reparameterization trick to allow gradient flow.
-However, since the exact distribution is available for the discrete component, computing its expectation directly considerably reduces variance in policy updates \cite{christodoulou2019softactorcriticdiscreteaction}.
+Instead of modifying the Soft Actor-Critic (SAC) for hybrid actions using the Gumbel-Softmax reparameterization trick to allow gradient flow, we compute the expectation of the discrete component directly, as the exact distribution is available.
+This considerably reduces variance in policy updates \cite{christodoulou2019softactorcriticdiscreteaction}.

 Most prior studies mentioned above that focus on optimizing MV have primarily relied on mortality-based rewards, either sparse or shaped.
-However, medical studies (see \cref{subsec:medical_context}) indicate that mortality is not a reliable indicator of MV treatment quality \cite{beigmohammadi2022mortality}.
+However, medical studies (see \cref{subsec:medical_context}) indicate that mortality alone is not a reliable indicator of MV treatment quality \cite{beigmohammadi2022mortality}.
 Instead, we adopt VFDs as a reward, reflecting that patients who spend less time on MV and avoid mortality received better care.
 Additionally, we add rewards to maintain MV-related physiological vitals within safe ranges and prevent complications.